optionalg/datacampSCT/README.md

 library("datacamp")
 ```

-(Note: we are developing a new version of this package that will leverage the functionality in the `testthat` package.)
+(Note: we are developing a new and improved version of this package that will leverage the functionality in the `testthat` package.)

 - **Output:**<br>
 The output of a Submission Correctness Test is a list with two components: